 Turning every meal into a pleasant experience may encourage your loved one to eat more than he or she usually would.
 Some older adults avoid eating simply because they don’t enjoy dining alone or in front of the television.
 Setting the table, putting on soft music, and engaging in light conversation increases the amount of time your loved one spends in front of his or her food.
 He or she may end up eating a few extra bites at every meal, and those calories will add up over time.

 If your loved one needs encouragement to eat healthier foods or focus on other lifestyle factors, consider hiring a professional caregiver.
 There are a variety of ways your senior loved one can benefit from having a caregiver.
-Professional in-home caregivers from Home Care Assistance Palm Harbor are trained to assist with meal prep, mobility and exercise, personal hygiene tasks like bathing and grooming, medication reminders, and much more.
+Professional in-home caregivers from Home Care Assistance, a trusted provider of home care Palm Harbor families can rely on, are trained to assist with meal prep, mobility and exercise, personal hygiene tasks like bathing and grooming, medication reminders, and much more.

 4. Provide More Choices